clin1234/clin1234.github.io/index.md

 ## Consulting

-With close to 2 years of experience contributing to prominent open-source projects and development on Linux and Windows, my experience will help you modernize your aging codebase, whether that may be upgrading to newer versions of C++ (and thus incorporate useful convenicnes), or fixing system-related issues on Linux and Windows.
+With close to 2 years of experience contributing to prominent open-source projects and development on Linux and Windows, my experience will help you modernize your aging codebase, whether that may be upgrading to newer versions of C++ (and thus incorporate useful conveniences), or fixing system-related issues on Linux and Windows.
 Rates are tailorable to your specific needs: contact **[here](mailto:clin@rollins.edu)**.

 Also, I have prior experience assisting clients with the purchase of one commerical property and a few residential ones all across Central Florida and